Oil Spill Segmentation using Deep Encoder-Decoder models: Methodology

 The output of the encoder was provided as the input to the decoder, i.e., one of the decoders considered in this research --- DeepLabV3 and DeepLabV3+.

-In the DeepLabV3 decoder, Atrous Spatial Pyramid Pooling (ASPP) block was used \citep{deeplab_v3, deeplab}.
+In the DeepLabV3 decoder, Atrous Spatial Pyramid Pooling (ASPP) block was used \cite{deeplab_v3,deeplab}.
 This was a modification of earlier versions of the DeepLab decoder where atrous convolution layers were used instead of standard convolution layers.
 A dilation rate is used in atrous or dilated convolution, which uses a larger view of pixels when the kernel is applied to the image.
 In this ASPP block, there were four atrous convolution layers.
-In addition, ASPP has an average pooling layer that was used on the feature maps from the encoder block to provide global context information.
-Finally, the outputs of all these five layers of the ASPP block were concatenated, and bilinear upsampling was applied to produce feature maps with the same dimensions as that of the input image dimensions.
+ASPP has an average pooling layer applied on the feature maps from the encoder block to provide global context information.
+The outputs of all these five layers of the ASPP block were concatenated, and bilinear upsampling was applied to produce feature maps with the exact dimensions of the input image dimensions.

-There were some minor changes to the DeepLabV3+ decoder compared to that of DeepLabV2 \citep{deeplab_v3, deeplabv3+}.
-First, the outputs of all five layers of the ASPP block were concatenated, and bilinear upsampling by a factor of 4 was applied.
-Then, to the corresponding features from the encoder block, a $1 \times 1$ convolution was applied to balance the importance between the backbone's low-level features and the encoder block's compressed semantic features.
+There were some minor changes to the DeepLabV3+ decoder when compared with that of DeepLabV2 \cite{deeplab_v3,deeplabv3+}.
+The outputs of all five layers of the ASPP block were concatenated, and bilinear upsampling by a factor of 4 was applied.
+To the corresponding features from the encoder block, a $1 \times 1$ convolution was used to balance the importance between the backbone's low-level features and the encoder block's compressed semantic features.
 The resulting features were concatenated with upsampled features followed by $3 \time 3$ convolution layers to refine the concatenated features.
 This connection from the encoder block and concatenation was a minor change in the DeepLabV3+ decoder.
-The resulting feature maps were upsampled using bilinear upsampling to produce feature maps with the same dimensions as that of the input image dimensions.
+The resulting feature maps were upsampled using bilinear upsampling to produce feature maps with the exact dimensions of the input image dimensions.